goffinet/packer-kvm/roles/build_packer_templates/README.md

 - **checksum_filename**: The name of the file that contains the checksum for the ISO image.
 This is used to verify the integrity of the downloaded ISO file to ensure it has not been corrupted or tampered with.

-## Overview

-This Ansible role automates the creation of Packer templates for building virtual machine images.
-It supports both Debian-based and Red Hat-based systems, generating the necessary configuration files and templates for automated image creation.
-The role simplifies the process of creating consistent and reproducible images for various environments.

 ## Role Structure